skwan-lpwa/skwan/README.md

 Upon completion of the connection, an EJOIN event occurs with Status = 0 (SUCCESS).
 This completes the connection, and now it is possible to transmit and receive data.

 ## Protocol specification
-For more details about a specification, please refer to the wiki
+For more details about the SkWAN protocol, please refer to the wiki:

 https://github.com/skwan-lpwa/skwan/wiki